rahulp-dev/Sales-report/README.md

      - Report generation and email delivery.
      - Handling large datasets efficiently.
      - Edge cases such as date ranges with no sales.
+   - E2E tests are not required but you can do so.
+State your reason for having them.

 4. **Performance Expectations**
    - Demonstrate effective queries to optimize data fetching.